-Pashman Stein Walder Hayden Welcomes Three New Attorneys
+Pashman Stein Walder Hayden P.C.
+Welcomes Three New Attorneys

 Pashman Stein Walder Hayden P.C. is pleased to announce that three attorneys have recently joined the firm, based in the Hackensack, New Jersey and New York, New York offices.

 “I am thrilled to welcome Diane Stolbach, Christian Benante and Alana Hans-Cohen to the firm, each of whom brings a unique set of talents that will enhance our ability to serve our clients,” said Michael S. Stein, firm Chair and Managing Partner.
 “Diane’s 30 plus years of experience adds further depth to our Commercial Real Estate, Corporate & Business Law, and Litigation practices.
 Christian’s experience at an AmLaw 200 firm matches the quality of service we provide to our commercial litigation clients.
 And Alana’s passion for social justice issues in the Cannabis industry assists us in expanding our Cannabis & Hemp Law practice.”

 Diane Stolbach joins the firm as counsel in the firm’s Commercial Real Estate, Corporate & Business Law, and Litigation practices.
 With more than 30 years of experience as a business lawyer, Stolbach represents business entities, owners and individuals in commercial real estate matters including sales and leases in industrial complexes, shopping centers, office buildings, and franchises, as well as business condominium formation.
 Stolbach draws on her background in both contract and corporate transactions, and land use along with commercial litigation, to offer clients practical, targeted solutions.
 She earned her J.D. from Rutgers Law School and her B.A. from the University of Pennsylvania and is admitted to practice in New Jersey.